pagaslav/theknee-surgery/README.md

 - **Body Text**: The primary font for body text is Oswald.
 This includes the general text across the site, defined in the body tag.
 The font settings ensure a clean and readable design with font-weight: 300 and font-size: 17px.
 - **Subtitles and Minor Headings**: Subtitles and minor headings, such as the welcome subtitle (.welcome-subtitle) and welcome text (.welcome-text), also use Oswald.
 These elements are styled with specific font sizes and transformations to maintain a cohesive look.
 - **Forms and Buttons**: Text within forms and buttons, such as those on the login and signup pages, use Oswald to ensure readability and consistency throughout the user interface.

+[**Font Awesome**](https://fontawesome.com/) icons were used throughout the site.
+These are useful for making buttons, input fields, and links clear for the user.

 By using these fonts strategically, we aim to provide a cohesive and visually appealing user experience that enhances both readability and the overall aesthetic of the website.